Provisional Central Government of Vietnam: History

 Bảo Đại with Vietnamese nationalist revolutionaries in Hong Kong, 9 September 1947.

 The communist destruction of opposition parties in the summer of 1946 did little to foster reconciliation.
 Nationalist partisans coalesced around the former emperor Bảo Đại to enter negotiations with the French.

 After a preliminary treaty on 6 December 1947, the Hạ Long Bay Accords of 5 June 1948 (Accords de la baie d’Along) recognized the independence of this government partly replacing the Tonkin (Northern Vietnam), Annam (Central Vietnam) and associated to France within the French Union and the Indochinese Federation then including the neighboring Kingdom of Laos and Kingdom of Cambodia.

 However, while the participants had agreed on the reunification of Cochinchina (Southern Vietnam) with Tonkin and Annam, it had a different status from the other two territories and retained a separate administration.
 Former Emperor Bảo Đại, whom the French wanted to bring back to power as a political alternative to President Ho Chi Minh, insisted that all Vietnam should be reunited before he took office as "chief of State".
 General Nguyễn Văn Xuân, until then head of the Cochinchinese government, signed the agreements on Bảo Đại's behalf and became head of the newly formed Provisional Central Government; he was replaced by Trần Văn Hữu as president of the Cochinchinese administration.
 Although Vietnam was not yet reunited, and far from being autonomous, the French had agreed for the first time to include the word "independence" in the agreements.
 Vietnam officially became partially independent and unified as an associated state within the French Union with a treaty on 8 March 1949; that took effect on 14 June 1949, was accepted by French parliament on 29 February 1950, and was signed by French president on February 2.

-During the only year of its existence, the Provisional Central Government had very limited means, and was denounced by the communist Viet Minh as a puppet state.
+During its short existence, the Provisional Central Government had very limited means, and was denounced by the communist Viet Minh as a puppet state.
 The Xuân government was able to create several administrative units in Northern and Central Vietnam, but it was entirely dependent on the French as it initially had no army, no police forces and – being, unlike the government of Cochinchina, unable to collect taxes – no independent financial resources.
-As the Indochina war raged on, the Provisional Central Government was regarded as near-impotent.
+As the Indochina War raged on, the Provisional Central Government was regarded as near-impotent.
 Also, the French administration was still in place in Tonkin and Annam and was often reluctant to relinquish power to the new Vietnamese administration.